igorganich/damn-vulnerable-defi-halmos/test/selfie/README.md

 p_value_uint128_14d3e47_42 = 0x0000000000000000000000000000000000000000000000000000000000000000
 [FAIL] check_selfie() (paths: 7080, time: 948.98s, bounds: [])
 ```
 Cool!
 We reduced the number of paths to ~7000 and found a scenario where an **attacker** can register an **action**: We borrow tokens through `flashLoan`, `delegate` them to ourselves, register an **action**, return the loan.
+In addition, we have "unlocked" the path to `executeAction`!
 And actually, we haven't needed warp here yet.
 That's good.

 But it is still not clear how to use this bug to empty the pool.
 Therefore, our journey continues.
 ## SymbolicAttacker preload